Skip to content ↓

 January

-This half term, has been a busy start to 2024!
+This half term has been a busy start to 2025!
 We have jumped straight into some new and exciting topics.
 WW1 is the theme of our History and Literacy lessons, with a focus on our class text of War Horse written by Michael Morpurgo.
+We have been busy creating propaganda posters and persuasive radio adverts to try to make people join up for the army to help out in WW1.
+It has been a very interesting topic and the children have loved learning about life in the trenches and the health conditions caused from spending months at a time on the front line!

 In PE, we have started two new sports, tennis and dance.
-The children have shown great skill during our tennis lessons.
-So far, we have practised balance, coordination and returning the ball.
+The children have shown great skill during our tennis lessons, so far we have practiced balance, coordination and returning the ball.
 We have also learnt the importance of the handshake grip and keeping a firm wrist!
 In our dance lessons, we are making links with music whilst focusing on rhythm and team work to learn Samba moves.
-We recorded them in our final lesson, they were amazing!

-Dolphin's have been fantastic mathematicians this month, learning algebra.
+Dolphins have been fantastic Mathematicians this month, learning algebra.
 Children have enjoyed using function machines and substituting numbers in equations.
+We are now moving onto ratio which is also a challenging topic!

 December

 In Year 6, we have had a very busy month.
 We were rehearsing for our Christmas performance.
-We decided to focus on Poland and how they celebrate Christmas.
-We created a class acrostic poem all about what makes Christmas special in Poland.
+We created a class acrostic poem all about what makes Christmas special to us.
 We voted for our favourite ideas for each letter and put them together for the show.
-We also chose a lovely song to sing all about “the little star" or Gwiazdka.
+We also chose a lovely song to sing all about Christmas- Wham’s ‘Last Christmas’.
 The children loved learning the words and making up actions to go with the song.

 This week, it was finally time to make our healthy packed lunches.
 The children did so well sharing ingredients and working together!
 It was a great day.

 In computing, we have wrapped up our spreadsheet lessons with a big event!
 The children needed to plan and budget for a big party.
-They had a price list of items to choose from and they worked with a partner to create their spreadsheet using the function inputs we had learnt about.
+They had a pricelist of items to choose from and they worked with a partner to create their spreadsheet using the function inputs we had learnt about.
+They then created and inserted pie charts to show their spending.

 November

-This has been a very busy month for the Dolphins.
-We finished our first class text and now have our new one ‘Street Child’ by Berlie Doherty.
+This has been another very busy month for the Dolphins.
+We finished our first class text and now have our new one, ‘Street Child’ by Berlie Doherty.
 It is based on a young boy Jim Jarvis and his life in the Victorian times.
 We have been focusing our Literacy learning around this text and producing different pieces of writing about Jim and his life.

-In science, we have started a new topic ‘Evolution and Inheritance’, and we have been looking at maternal and paternal inherited characteristics.
-The children produced some great homework for this!
+In science, we have started a new topic ‘Evolution and Inheritance’ and we have been looking at maternal and paternal inherited characteristics.
+The children produced some great homework for this and it was lovely to see the family photos so thank you for helping!

 In DT, we have started a new project about making a healthy packed lunch for a friend in the class.
 The children will be setting questionnaires to find out what their friend wants in their lunch.
 They will also be writing a shopping list for items they will need to bring in for our making sessions in a couple of weeks.
-Once they have been completed, the children will be getting feedback to see if they fulfilled their brief.
+Once they have been completed the children will be getting feedback to see if they fulfilled their brief and whether the packed lunch was a success.
+We will include some pictures in our next newsletter article.

 October